Malith97/android_calculator/README.md

 A very simple calculator that I made to acquaint myself with Android Studio.
 Based on a project I had already done before.
 Not to be updated beyond a basic level as I will move on to projects I am more interested in.

-Supports simple operations such as additon,multiplication,division,subtraction.
+Supports simple operations such as additon,multiplication,division,subtraction

 ## IMAGES